sublimelsp/LSP-volar/README.md

 }
 ```

-> NOTE: It is advisable to disable the LSP-typescript package when in take over mode to avoid showing duplicate results.
+> NOTE: When enabling LSP-volar for non-Vue files, it is advisable to disable the LSP-typescript package to avoid showing duplicate results.